Friday, November 28, 2008

 "Jesus Christ Yorky, ya don't have much to slow ya down."

 "Suppose you're right.
-I've been in Australia almost12 months now and so far I haven't even unpacked 'em."
+I've been in Australia almost a year now and so far I haven't even unpacked 'em."

 I went to pick up the 2 cases and Kevin said, "Give 'em here Yorky.
 I'll carry 'em out to the Ute for ya mate.
 You grab the horn and rifle."